 - Creative and Cost-Effective Solutions: Favorable jury verdicts and judicial opinions are not the only measures of success.
-We also work with clients to find practical and business-centered resolutions to disputes, as well as provide strategic advice to anticipate and preempt disputes before they occur.
+We work with clients to find practical and business-centered resolutions to disputes, as well as provide strategic advice to anticipate and preempt disputes before they occur.

 We repeatedly have been recognized for our intellectual property litigation capabilities:

 - Practice was named a Powerhouse in BTI Litigation Outlook 2018, which is based on surveys of more than 300 corporate counsel at the world’s largest companies.

 - In 2019, for the ninth consecutive time, named to The BTI Consulting Group’s list of top litigation law firms — The BTI Fearsome Foursome.

 - Named a leading firm in the trademark field by World Trademark Review in 2018.